 A fleeing cat can be dangerous, annoying, and irritating.
-If you’re sick of chasing your cat around the yard or watching it disappear into the neighborhood, you may need some tips on how to keep your cat from escaping.
+If you’re sick of chasing your cat around the yard or watching it disappear into the neighbourhood, you may need some tips on how to keep your cat from escaping.
 A run away “door darting” cat could put itself, and its owner in danger.
 A cat running out of the door could get hit by a car, knock something over, or startle someone.
-There are several steps you can take if your little cat thinks its a cheetah everytime the door opens.
+There are several steps you can take if your little cat thinks its a cheetah every-time the door opens.
 Cats run out because they are curious, they are interested in what’s on the other side of the door.
 Dealing with a runaway cat can cause stress for a pet owner.
 Here are 5 ways to avoid the stress and annoyance of a runaway cat.

 - Change your greeting routine – Greeting your cat at the door could peak their curiosity for the outdoors.
 If you say hi to your cat at the door, you’re setting the precedence that your cat has permission to go to the door.
 Keeping your cat away from the opened door all times is the key.
 Instead of greeting your cat at the door, try greeting your cat from the opposite side of the room.
 Do not acknowledge your cat at the front or back door.
 Giving your cat a greeting space is the best option.
 A perch by the window or a cat bed are both great greeting places for your cat.
 You can train your cat to greet you in a specific spot by giving them treats in that spot daily when you arrive home.